absorensen/numbers_go_brrrr/m4_real_time_systems/s4_branchless_programming.md

 The following sections are about to get a bit technical, so let's start things off with a very high level summary.

 Branchless programming is a way of making your code faster.
-It becomes faster by structuring our data in a certain way, through refactoring lists of structs, each with their own fields into fewer structs with multiples of each field, through sorting data to execute all of elements requiring one type of jobs, then all elements of the next type of job and through either minimizing the amount of if statements, through minimizing how many different paths code can go down and moving if statements outside of our loops.
+Your code becomes faster through a restructuring of data and control flow logic to do more of the same.
+Instead of going ABCABCABC, practicing branchless programming you might try to change your program execution to be more in line with AAABBBCCC.
+This can for example be through restructuring lists of structs, each with their own fields into fewer structs with multiples of each field, through sorting data to execute all of elements requiring one type of job, then all elements of the next type of job and through either minimizing the amount of if statements, through minimizing how many different paths code can go down and moving if statements outside of our loops.
 As you might recall, loops often dictate the run time of your code.

 The reason this becomes faster is that we can optimize what data we get in [our cache line][15] through a paradigm called data-oriented design and because of a hardware concept called branch prediction.
 Despite